ECGomes/pyecom/data/README.md

 - Data parser considers and retrieves this information
 - All resources are considered to be owned and managed by the same entity
 - To make use of this information, the user must extend the resource classes and provide the information given by the parser

-IMPORTANT: PyECOM does not consider more than two events per vehicle.
-If more than two events are added, the first two will be used.